crate/crate/blackbox/docs/general/dql/geo.rst

 The ``MATCH`` predicate can be used to perform multiple kinds of searches on indices or indexed columns.
-While it can be used to perform :ref:`fulltext searches <sql_dql_fulltext_search>` on analyzed indices of type :ref:`data-type-string`, it is also handy for operating on geographic indices, querying for relations between geographical shapes and points.
+While it can be used to perform :ref:`fulltext searches <sql_dql_fulltext_search>` on analyzed indices of type :ref:`data-type-text`, it is also handy for operating on geographic indices, querying for relations between geographical shapes and points.

 ::